SadYuyuko/Search-Engine-Result-Hider/README.en.md

 3. Sync configuration takes effect after refreshing the page.

 ### 1.4 About Subscription:
 1. Subscriptions update once per day.
-Only remote `.txt` or `.yaml` file links are supported.
+Only remote `.txt` or `.yaml` file links are supported, e.g. `https://raw.githubusercontent.com/SadYuyuko/Search-Engine-Result-Hider/main/Other/rules.txt`.
-2. Subscription rules are applied after local rules, priority local > subscriptions.
-Due to the limited performance budget of user scripts, the total number of rules should not exceed 30,000 to avoid performance issues on mobile devices.
+2. Subscription rules are appended after local rules (priority: local > subscriptions).
+Due to the limited performance the script can allocate, it is recommended that the total number of rules not exceed 30,000 to avoid performance issues on mobile devices.
-3. `##` DOM syntax is not supported.
+3. The script has limited extensions and does not support DOM-type syntax rules such as `##`.
 Such rules will be automatically removed when imported via subscription.

 ### 1.5 Notes:
 1. One-click blocking logic: Block `example.com` and add the rule `*://example.com/*` (block domain name is enabled as `*://*.example.com/*`).
 Unblocking does not delete the source rule but instead creates a whitelist `@*://example.com/*` (domain block enabled is `@*://*.example.com/*`).